gizemcifguvercin/E-News/README.md

 This project is about how we can send news to related news agency.

 Use Case

-<br/> 1- Reporter saves the news into system
+<br/> 1- User/System starts event by posting news data to Report API
-<br/> 2- System will send the news related agency
+<br/> 2- Report API saves data to DB and produce data into queue
+<br/> 3- ReportConsumer as webhook, consumes data from queue,
+gets agency info from cache or db and send data to related agency integration

 <b>Architecture</b>
 <hr>